🔬 KnowledgeMay 25, 2026·🕐 6 min read

 Broad, Loose Wag (Helicopter Tail)

 This is the genuine "happy wag."
 The tail moves in wide, relaxed sweeps, sometimes involving the whole hind end.
 You'll see this when you come home or when your dog greets a beloved friend.
+The circular "helicopter" motion is the gold standard of dog happiness — there's no mistaking it.

 Fast, Tight Wag (Vibrating Tail)